HackerRouter/carpetmod112-modified/README.md

 I hadn't pushed cuz my network has some errors.

+I promise I'll update the descriptions of every setting when I release a release version.

 ## New Features

-More debug logs about dragon fight.
+More debug logs about the dragon fight.

 ### More `<settings>`

+`moreDragonFightLogs`:

+Now your console is clean.

 `shulkersPostGeneration`:

 A feature that Mojang added in a higher version.
-[Not released]

 `creativePlayersLoadChunks`:

 literal meaning.
-[Not released]

 `dragonCrashingFix`: